 Reem is currently working on several album projects:

-c) An EP comprising a small number of songs based on the poetry of the Palestinian poet Ibrahim Touqan.
+c) An EP comprising songs based on the poetry of the Palestinian poet Ibrahim Touqan.

 “I thought, there she is, Reem Kelani, pouring every milligram of her being into this performance, her audience rapt, transported before her, and there's this precious, non-violent force transmuting a mouthful of air into articulate energy, an energy that evokes sympathetic vibrations through whole communities, giving hope and strength, lifting human spirits from out of their dark times.“ Brian Robinson, Musicweaver

 “Palestinian singer Reem Kelani was a new name in my world, but the woman was so endearing I'll never forget her.“ Gary Bannister, Dimitriou's Jazz Alley, Seattle

 “What I found here was more than just mere singing.
 I saw the amazing presence of this singer, her towering stance and appearance on stage, her interaction with the band and with the audience.“ Rashed Issa, as-Safir, Syria & Lebanon

 “When she told me earlier that she did not see any difference between jazz and Arabic music, it sounded a stretch; here, for a moment, the two spin together so fast they sound like one.“ David Honigmann, Financial Times

 Reem qualified as a biologist in 1986 at Kuwait University.
 Upon her graduation and before switching to a full-time career in music, she worked for two years as an assistant marine researcher for Kuwait Institute of Scientific Research (KISR) and two years in research management for the Vice Rector of Research at Kuwait University, Dr Kazem Behbehani.